-8.0 Property Charac teristics, Access and Servicing Information Please identify the type of water supply serving the subject property: Water Supply: ■ Privately-owned/operated individual well □ Privately-owned/operated communal well □ Publicly-owned/operated piped water system ☐ Existing ☐ Proposed ☐ Lake or other water body ☐ Other (specify): Storm Drainage: Please identify the type of storm drainage serving the subject property: ☐ Sewers ☐ Ditches ☐ Swales ☐ Existing ☐ Proposed □ Other (specify): Please identify the type of sewage disposal serving the subject property: Sewage Disposal: □ Privately-owned/operated individual septic system □ Privately-owned/operated communal septic system □ Publicly-owned/operated sanitary sewage system □ Privy □ Other (specify): ☐ Existing ☐ Proposed If the sewage disposal system is proposed, have you obtained a permit from the Township of Douro-Dummer: Yes or □ No Permit Number: MUNIMY Does the application permit development on Privately-owned/operated individual or communal septic systems and more than 4500 Litres of effluent would be produced per day as a result of the development being completed? (this is usually anything above or beyond a regular single family dwelling) Yes or No If yes, the following are required: a) A servicing options report Date received: b) A hydrogeological report Date received: Source Water Protection Area: Is your property within a vulnerable area as defined by the Source Water Protection Plan?
+8.0 Property Charac teristics, Access and Servicing Information Please identify the type of water supply serving the subject property: Water Supply: Privately-owned/operated individual well Privately-owned/operated communal well Publicly-owned/operated piped water system Existing Proposed Lake or other water body Other (specify): Storm Drainage: Please identify the type of storm drainage serving the subject property: Existing Proposed Other (specify): Sewage Disposal: Please identify the type of sewage disposal serving the subject property: Privately-owned/operated individual septic system Privately-owned/operated communal septic system Publicly-owned/operated sanitary sewage system Publicly-owned/operated sanitary sewage system Publicly-owned/operated sanitary sewage system Privy Other (specify): If the sewage disposal system is proposed, have you obtained a permit from the Township of Douro-Dummer?
+Permit Number: Mo Does the application permit development on Privately-owned/operated individual or communal septic systems and more than 4500 Litres of effluent would be produced per day as a result of the development being completed? (this is usually anything above or beyond a regular single family dwelling) Mesoricing options report Date received: a) A servicing options report Date received: b) A hydrogeological report Source Water Protection Area: Is your property within a vulnerable area as defined by the Source Water Protection Plan?
+If yes, have you attached the required clearance notice from the Risk Management Official with your application?
+Yes or No